RTEMS/rtems-docs/eng/req/items.rst

 implementation, and the hardware.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

+index-entries
+    The attribute value shall be a list of strings.
+It shall be a list of additional document index entries.
+A document index entry derived from the interface name is added automatically.

 interface-type
     The attribute value shall be a :ref:`SpecTypeName`.
 It shall be the interface item type.